rafael-g-depaulo/obsidian-vault/RPG/R20/Combat/Attacks, Defense and Save DC_s.md

 Some spells use a spell save DC instead.
 For that, see the Save DC Section below.

 ## Saves
-For some spell and other abilities certain classes have an enemy has to roll ot try to escape from the ability.
+For some spell and other abilities certain classes have an enemy has to roll to try to escape from the ability.
 The DC for that roll is determined by the formula below:

 **8 + proficiency modifier + relevant attribute modifier**